In this tutorial I will show you how to change the author in WordPress.

 If they have an account already, great! 🙂 You can skip the next section and go straight to method #1.
 But if they don’t, you’ll need to add them.

-The Blog Mechanic helps non-techie bloggers build, manage, and improve their WordPress website.
-Whether you need ongoing support, or help with a one time fix, I’m here for you.
-See my services to learn more or contact me.
+At the Blog Mechanic, I help non-techie bloggers setup, maintain, and improve their WordPress website.
+Whether you need ongoing WordPress support, or help with a one-time website edit, I’m here for you.

 Adding A New Author To WordPress